adopted-ember-addons/ember-data-factory-guy/README.md

 *You can use traits to help create the relationships as well, but this strategy allows you to build up complex scenarios in a different way that has it's own benefits.*

+##cacheOnlyMode
+- FactoryGuy.chacheOnlyMode
+ - allows you to setup the adapters to only reload data when there is nothing in the store
+   - for collections you don't even have to preload at all.

+This is helpful, when you want to set up the test data with make/makeList, and then prevent calls like store.find or findAll from fetching more data, since you have already setup the store with your custom scenario.

 ### Testing models, controllers, components

 - Testing the models, controllers and components